swarmcity/SCLabs-gasstation-service/README.md

 $ truffle test test/gasStation-pushfill.js
 ```

-# running the gasstation API service
+# Running the gasstation API service

 In one terminal - start testRPC